-Inspired by conversations with the following people.
-The people involved were all from the cast of the Southmead community soap opera, Meadows to Meaders.
+Inspired by conversations with members of the cast of the Southmead community soap opera, Meadows to Meaders.

 STORIES AND MEMORIES

 'What's your story?'

 "Southmead hospital was not friendly to people.
-I couldn't see the hospital on a particular road a while back, and many couldn't afford the hospital and had ever needed to pay for the ambulance." - Anthea
+I couldn't see the hospital on a particular road a while back, and many couldn't afford the hospital and had ever needed to pay for the ambulance."

 "When the new Southmead hospital opened in 1924, the facilities reverted to a workhouse in the early 1920s and were then greatly expanded to accommodate all the sick.
-At this point, the house prices had doubled." - Daniel
+At this point, the house prices had doubled."